Updated: 23 Apr 2025, 11:23+02:00

 With very little CSS manipulation, it is possible to change the appearance of the web application completely.
 CSS (or cascading style sheets) is a language that tells the browser how to render the elements of a structured document, in our case an HTML web page.

-Here is one possible result - granted, not particularly pleasing to the eye, but significantly different to the initial state:
+In the following I present a possible hand-crafted result - granted, not particularly pleasing to the eye, but significantly different to the initial state:

 <!doctype html>